Free Illinois Arrest & Criminal Records (Check Every IL County)

 Background screenings for certain positions such as working with children or vulnerable adults (elderly/disabled) are also subject to the Adam Walsh Child Protection and Safety Act and the National Child Protection Act which states certain offenses are automatic disqualifiers for positions working with vulnerable persons.

-Illinois also has the Job Opportunities for Qualified Applicants Act which is the state’s ban the box law prohibiting employers from inquiring about a person’s criminal history until the person has been referred for an interview after an initial determination the person meets the job qualifications.
+Illinois also has the Job Opportunities for Qualified Applicants Act, which is the state’s ban-the-box law prohibiting employers from inquiring about a person’s criminal history until the person has been referred for an interview after an initial determination the person meets the job qualifications.

 Finally, the Fair Credit Reporting Act prohibits looking back more than 7 years for most positions and applies to non-convictions as well, meaning there is an added level of protection against non-convictions appearing on an Illinois background check.
 FCRA guidelines pertain to commercial people finder sites as well as government agencies.

-By using this free guide, individuals conducting background checks can quickly and easily find arrest records in Illinois and learn who is in custody.
-This guide also tells how to check Illinois criminal records to learn if someone has a criminal history when making decisions on hiring, licensure or housing applications.
+By using this guide, individuals conducting background checks can quickly and easily find arrest records in Illinois and learn who is in custody.
+This resource also tells how to check Illinois criminal records to learn if someone has a criminal history when making decisions on hiring, licensure or housing applications.

 References